frain-dev/convoy/web/ui/website/content/docs/app-portal.md

 App portal to be usable in three different ways:

 1. **As a web component**: enabling you to install it into your existing customer application (that's ease).
-App portal is currently available for the three of the most popular Angular, React and Vue.
+App portal is currently available for two of the most popular Javascript frameworks, Angular and React.
 2. **Through a link**: you can just open in a new tab and share with a customer quickly.
 Note: the token expires, i.e the link will be usable for a limited period of time.
 3. **Through an iframe**: you can embed into a vanilla HTML/Javascript application, copy the iframe code from the dashboard and past in to code.